ComputationalPsychiatry/UniQC/README.md

 ## Acknowledgements

+We thank Stephan Heunis and colleagues for the provision of the [rt-me-fmri dataset]( https://doi.org/10.34894/R1TNL8) that is utilized as an example dataset for the n-dimensional computation abilities of UniQC.

+We thank all internal users at the TNU, IBT and CAI for employing UniQC and providing helpful feedback on the toolbox functionality.

 ## References
 1. Bollmann, S., Kasper, L., Pruessmann, K., Barth, M., Stephan, K.E., 2018.
 Interactive and flexible quality control in fMRI sequence evaluation: the uniQC toolbox, in: Proc.
 Intl.
 Soc.
 Mag.
 Reson.
 Med.
 26. Presented at the ISMRM, Paris, France, p.
 2842.

+2. Bollmann, S., 2018.
+Evaluating Acquisition Techniques for Functional Magnetic Resonance Imaging at Ultra-High Field (PhD Thesis).
+The University of Queensland.
+Chapter 4, p.
+96-127 https://doi.org/10.14264/uql.2018.635